Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: Open-loop Stiffening

 \section{Open-loop Stiffening}

-It is widely recognised that in tendon-driven continuum robots, the antagonism mechanism is a popular method for stiffening.
+It is widely recognised that the antagonism mechanism is a popular method for stiffening of tendon-driven continuum robots \cite{FATetal}.
 By arranging a pair of cables on two sides of the robot and adjusting their tensions simultaneously, the robot body compresses or expands, and generates a reaction that counteracts the tension.
 As a consequence, the stiffness of the robot changes.

-In this section, it is shown via an intuitive example that there is a redundant degree of freedom of input in the proposed model, which provides the possibility to regulate the stiffness in the open-loop system.
+In this section, it is shown, via an intuitive example, that there is a redundant degree of freedom of input in the proposed model, which provides the possibility to regulate the stiffness in the open-loop system.
 This property is instrumental for the controller design to regulate position and stiffness simultaneously.
-To this end, the following assumption is imposed.

-\begin{assumption} \rm The axial stiffness $K_{\tt A}$ at the end-effector is infinite, \emph{i.e.} $K_{\tt A} \to \infty$.
-In other words, the continuum manipulator is axially inextensible.